cshum/imagor/README.md

 ### Security

+#### URL Signature

-In production environment, it is highly recommended turning off `IMAGOR_UNSAFE` and setting up URL signature using `IMAGOR_SECRET`, to avoid DDoS attacks that abuse multiple image operations.
+In production environment, it is highly recommended turning off `IMAGOR_UNSAFE` and setting up URL signature using `IMAGOR_SECRET`, to prevent DDoS attacks that abuse multiple image operations.

-The hash is based on SHA digest, created by taking the URL path (excluding `/unsafe/`) with secret.
+The URL signature hash is based on SHA digest, created by taking the URL path (excluding `/unsafe/`) with secret.
 The hash is then Base64 URL encoded.
 An example in Node.js:

 ```javascript